caicloud/loadbalancer-controller/loadbalancer-controller/README.md

     ingress.alpha.k8s.io/ingress-vip: "127.192.0.1"
 ```

-* loadbalancer-controller will dynamically provision a loadbalancer for you, by deploy a nginx-ingress-controller
+loadbalancer-controller will dynamically provision a loadbalancer for you, by deploying a
-replication controller in the kube-system namespace
+`nginx-ingress-controller` replication controller in the kube-system namespace.

 #### Current stage

 * loadbalancer-provision-controller is completed, which can dynamically provision a Loadbalancer for a LoadbalancerClaim

 #### Future plan

-* loadbalancer-recycler-controller whcih recycle a Loadbalancer is it's LoadbalancerClaim is deleted
+* loadbalancer-recycler-controller which recycles a Loadbalancer when its LoadbalancerClaim is deleted
-* loadbalancer-binding-controller which bind an Ingress resource to Loadbalancer
+* loadbalancer-binding-controller which binds an Ingress resource to Loadbalancer